Nafisatibrahim/Nafisat-Data-Scientist-Roadmap/Month 1/Week 1/python.md

 - Loops (`for` and `while`)
 - Functions and how to define them
 - Writing a Python program to calculate basic statistics

+By completing this week, you've built a solid foundation in Python programming, which is essential for data science tasks.